-Weather analytics from EOS Crop Monitoring allows tracking not only the weather to date but also historical weather patterns in plantations.
+Weather analytics from EOSDA Crop Monitoring allows tracking not only the weather to date but also historical weather patterns in plantations.
 Historical weather data is useful for the plantation owners who plan to grow the crop for the first time in the specific area or those who plan to buy ready plantations.
 Historical weather will help evaluate:

 - favorable climate conditions for plantation growing;

 - costs needed to compensate for lacking or abundant precipitation and temperature;

 - forecasts for a general shift of meteorological patterns in the region;

 - how these factors will affect the plantation yield as such because it may be more reasonable to grow another crop in the specific field instead.

 The best soil types for the crop’s cultivation are loamy or alluvial well-drained earths:

 - at least one meter deep for root development;